 Open your web browser and give the below URL to access the web interface on OpenGTS GPS Tracking system to start tracking your devices.

-In case if you unable to login using your credentials, then stop the Tomcat services and then restart it again using below commands.
+In case if you unable to login using your credentials, then stop the Tomcat services and then restart it again using the below commands.

 Welcome to OpenGTS GPS Tracking